sourcegraph/handbook/content/departments/data-analytics/event-level-data.md

 Our current data collection (pings) provides us with some high level insight into how our customers are using Sourcegraph, but it doesn’t allow us to find usage patterns or truly understand product and feature adoption due to the limited nature of the data pings sends back to Sourcegraph.
 Further, we depend on our customers' upgrade schedule in order to collect new or updated pings, oftentimes the time to insight is very long.

-The new data will introduce event-level aggregation of customer data by sending customer event_logs back to Sourcegraph.
+The new data will introduce event-level collection of customer data by sending customer event_logs back to Sourcegraph.
 This data will allow us to answer questions like:

 - How many regex searches and literal searches did user X conduct this month?
 - How many users are considered power users?